-- Having to source labour during peak season, given the lack of family members to help with farming. - Lack of supply of improved seed varieties and sophisticated technology to experiment with. - Supporting parents, with increasing healthcare expenses given their old age.
+- Having just arrived to the village two years ago, he has a small social circle and does not have many connections among farmers and others in the ecosystem, which means a smaller pool of options for credit providers. - Having to source labour during peak season, given the lack of family members to help with farming. - Lack of supply of improved seed varieties and sophisticated technology to experiment with. - Supporting parents, with increasing healthcare expenses given their old age.